Trinity Blair

 While in the Marine Corps, I served a total of 4 years as a Heavy Equipment Mechanic and was honorably discharged as a Corporal.
 I enlisted for the sole reason to be as far away from my family as I could, and I knew the military would accomplish that for me.
 I spent my first two years stationed in Iwakuni, Japan then completed my service in Camp Pendleton, California.

-I met my now husband while in my last platoon in 7th ESB.
-I was a Corporal while he a Lance Corporal.
-I was also selling access to my Snapchat during the last year of active duty and even had one of my Sergeant’s on it.
+I met my now husband while in my last platoon, 7th ESB.
+I was a Corporal while he a Lance Corporal which caused a lot of drama.
+Not to mention selling access to my Snapchat during the last year of active duty which had one of my Sergeant’s on it.
 Yes- I absolutely was a barracks bunny while stationed in Japan.
 However, I learned later that I was using risky sex as a way to self harm.

 I started sex work mostly as a way to learn how to love my body but also in hopes of teaching me how to set and enforce boundaries.
-While I still struggle with being a people pleasurer, sex work taught me more than I could ever expect.
-Since I was raised by bible thumpers- I was taught to fear sex as it was painful and not even for my pleasure and to be ashamed by my sensuality.
-No one in my family bothered to teach me how to take care of myself either, from a healthy diet, brushing my teeth, or how to clean myself.
-I learned all of this on my own after leaving the bubble my family kept me in.
+While I still struggle with being a people pleaser, sex work taught me more than I could ever expect.